 - Apples (Malus)

-Adult Food Plants:
+Adult Red-spotted Purple Butterfly Food

-Adults will sometimes visit flowers but prefer to feed on tree sap, carrion, dung, and especially rotting fruit (Daniels, 2003).
+Adult Red-spotted Purple butterflies will sometimes visit flowers.
+But they really prefer to feed on tree sap, carrion, and dung.

 References